-However, taxes are a bear for entrepreneurs.
+However, taxes are more complex for entrepreneurs.
 First, you must maintain accurate records of your income and expenses all year, requiring you to don a bookkeeper’s hat in addition to your standard apron.
 Tax laws vary by business structure and location, so the process isn’t as clear-cut as you might think.

-Then, you need to wade through what you can and can’t deduct or risk overpaying Uncle Sam — and he doesn’t need the extra cash.
+You need to wade through what you can deduct or risk overpaying Uncle Sam — and he doesn’t need the extra cash.
 It’s no wonder many choose to outsource their returns to an accountant.

 6. Health Insurance Is Expensive